saltstack/salt/doc/ref/configuration/minion.rst

 Default: ``False``

 The minion can locally cache rendered pillar data under :conf_minion:`cachedir`/pillar.
-This allows a temporarily disconnected minion to access last-know-good pillar data when :conf_minion:`file_client` is local.
+This allows a temporarily disconnected minion to access previously cached pillar data by invoking salt-call with the --local and --pillar_root=:conf_minion:`cachedir`/pillar options.
+Before enabling this setting consider that the rendered pillar may contain security sensitive data.
+Appropriate access restrictions should be in place.
+By default the saved pillar data will be readable only by the user account running salt.
 By default this feature is disabled, to enable set pillar_cache to ``True``.

 .. code-block:: yaml